jkim3663/socket-chat-terminal/README.md

 - argparse
 - sys
 ## Concepts
-- multiple TCP connection
+- persistent TCP connection
 - multiple clients and a single server
-- text parsing
+- terminal argument parsing
 ## Functionalities
 - the client takes the server's IP address and listening port, the username, and the password
 - the server takes its listening port and the password.